 OC Should Not Be A Monopoly Board Without A Get Out Of Jail Card

-Judge a county not by its libraries, concert halls or parks and trails
+Judge a county not by its libraries, concert halls or parks

-But rather on one hand the number and treatment of those in its jails
+But rather on one hand the number and treatment of those in

 On the other whom it elects to keep and not release